Explaining the Terms of Use for ChatGPT: What Are the Considerations for Commercial Use?

 It is prohibited to provide information on financial advice without the review of a professional.

-Issues related to personal finances, such as investments, insurance, and mortgages, can lead to significant losses for the client if not properly advised.
-Financial advice is also subject to the daily fluctuations of the stock and foreign exchange markets, making it essential to consider the latest information that ChatGPT cannot cover.
+Issues related to personal finances—such as investments, insurance, and mortgages—can result in significant losses for clients if not properly advised.
+Moreover, financial advice is influenced by daily fluctuations in stock and foreign exchange markets, making it essential to rely on up-to-date information that ChatGPT may not always reflect.

 When providing information on financial advice, it is imperative that any information generated by ChatGPT is checked by a professional before being shared.